nextgis/docs_ngweb/source/op_upgrade.rst

    $ cd /srv/ngwdocker
    $ docker compose pull

-If you don't have Internet access, contact NextGIS support team to get image archives, upload them to the server, then run the command to load the images from the archives:
+If you don't have Internet access, generate a single-file image archive using the tool `NextGIS Container Registry export <https://toolbox.nextgis.com/t/ngcr_export>`_, upload them to the server, then run the command to load the images from the archives:

 .. code:: bash